StevenTammen/StevenTammen.github.io/pages/watches.md

 ## Power

-- Options: battery, solar, kinetic (i.e., automatic mechanical movement powered by movement of body).
+- Options: battery, solar, kinetic (i.e.,  capacitor mechanism powered by movement of body).
-- Non-battery options can break (compromise overall longevity of watch if they are made poorly), have to send to "special place" (proprietary service centered) to get repaired.
+- Non-battery options can break (compromise overall longevity of watch if they are made poorly), have to send to "special place" (proprietary service center) to get repaired.
 - If battery powered, should be able to take the long-lasting 10+ year batteries.
-Should be a common, not-proprietary format.
+Should be a common, not-proprietary, format.

 ## Illumination